neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

         * LB: Score you get is calculated on a subset of testing set
         * CV: Score you get by local cross validation is commonly referred to as a CV score.
 - Data splitting
-- Model selection, training, evaluation, validation, complexity reduction, and tuning
+- Model selection, training, and evaluation
     + Iterative process and involves revisiting previous stages, including model selection
-    + Model complexity reduction via subset selection, shrinkage methods, regularization (e.g., ridge regression and lasso), and dimensionality reduction
-        * Dimensionality reduction
     + Ensemble methods exploration and implementation as needed for performance goals
         * Benefits
             - Bias and variance reduction, thus reduced overfitting risk
             - Increased performance
-    + Model validation, resampling methods, and selection
-    + Model tuning: bias variance tradeoff and model complexity
     + Error analysis and tradeoffs
         * Type 1
         * Type 2
+        * ...
     + Kaggle notes
         * Tree-based (top for Kaggle)
             - Gradient Boosted Trees